 In such cases, you must have an employee disciplinary action system.
 It is a company policy that must be in your company handbook.

-The handbook must stipulate which behaviours merit termination of contract or employment.
-It must also have specific rules on how many levels of written warnings an employee must receive before being fired.
+The handbook must stipulate which behaviors merit termination of contract or employment.
+It must also have specific rules on how many written warnings employees must receive before being fired.

 As a coach, you must document your coaching sessions and the expectations.
 Do not be afraid to write warnings and give them to erring employees.